ajemmott/scryfall-data-modeler/README.md

 $ python /path/to/script/main.py "set:stx -is:rebalanced" /output/path/paper-stx.csv
 ```

 Currently the output file will be created as a csv file where every card face is treated as a separate row and all the image_uris have a separate column.
+Separate columns will be created for supertypes (legendary, basic, or snow) and types( creature, artifact, planeswalker, battle, etc.) Separate columns will also be created for card colors (i.e. `is_white` of `is_blue`).

 Additional functionality is provided by adding the -r option which enables the option to store the response data as given by the api (without any structuring by my script other than aggregating the pages of the response) in a json file in the given path.